Can NFL players refuse to play on Christmas Day?

-The not so old, the tradition of Christmas day games is one that is growing on many fans.
+The not-so-old tradition of Christmas Day games is one that is growing on many fans.

 A brief history of the NFL’s Christmas games

-In the modern era the NFL has added occasional Christmas Day and Christmas Eve games to the league's schedule.
-In contrast to Thanksgiving Day games, however, they are not an annual fixture; indeed since 2011, there have been just 17 Christmas Day games in the NFL's history.
-It really all started in 1971 in fact, when the NFL was forced to hold two divisional playoff games on Christmas day.
+In the modern era, the NFL has added occasional Christmas Day and Christmas Eve games to the league’s schedule.
+In contrast to Thanksgiving Day games, however, they are not an annual fixture; indeed, since 2011 there have been just seven Christmas Day games in the NFL.
+It really all started in 1971, when the NFL was forced to hold two divisional playoff games on Christmas Day.
 It would happen again in 1989 and from that point on became an occasional occurrence as part of week 16 or 17 during the regular season.
-There was also a two year stretch from 2004-2006 when the NFL staged two games on each of the respective Christmas Days.
+There was also a two-year stretch from 2004-2006 when the NFL staged two games on each of the respective Christmas Days.

 Why don’t NFL Christmas Day games occur annually?